Why are silicon steel sheets used for motor cores? Couldn't we just use a solid piece of iron?

 Because if you use a single solid piece of iron, the motor will have a fatal flaw— Eddy-current losses can cause a sharp drop in motor efficiency, ranging from 20% to 40%.

-Even worse, the motor could burn out within just a few minutes after starting up.
+Even worse, the motor could burn out within just a few minutes after startup.

 Today, we’ll start with...
 Physical principles Let me explain this issue clearly.